 - Use the correct tool for the job.

 - Scissors.
 Use scissors for small trimming jobs such as twigs, leaves, fine roots.
+Use the back part of the blade or the blades can snap.

 - Cutters, Concave, and Knob cutters should not cut anything thicker than 1/3rd the length of the blades.